BUTSpeechFIT/SOT-DiCoW/README.md

-# Target Speaker ASR with Whisper
+# SOT-DiCoW

-This repository contains the official implementation of Target Speaker Whisper (available on [arxiv](https://arxiv.org/pdf/2409.09543)).
+This repository contains the official implementation of SOT-DiCoW (submitted to ASRU 2025).

 ## Setup
 1. Clone the repository: `git clone ...; cd ...`
 2. Setup python environment (using conda or virtual environment):
-    - Conda: `conda create -n ts_asr_whisper python=3.11`
-    - Virtual env: `python -m venv ts_asr_whisper`
 3. Install packages: `pip install -r requirements.txt`
 4. Change all the paths in `configs/local_paths.sh` (variables are explained below) based on your setup
 5. Change paths in `scripts/data/prepare.sh` if needed (by default, data is going to be prepared and saved to `./data`) and execute it to prepare the data